LemmySmackett/LemmySmackettCom/README.md

 # LemmySmackett.com

 **LemmySmackett.com** is a personal website built using [Hugo](https://gohugo.io/), a fast and flexible static site generator.
-The site showcases short stories, writings, and various other content, styled in a minimalist design inspired by Gwern.net.
+The site showcases short stories, writings, and various other content, styled in a minimalist design.

 ## Features
 - **Static Site**: Built using Hugo, the site is pre-rendered for speed and performance.